wlockwood1/quizzes/README.md

 Heroku site: https://infinite-everglades-9127.herokuapp.com

 MAJOR TO DO:
-    -Rspec tests
+    Rspec tests
-    -Prettier user interface
+    Prettier user interface

 MINOR BUGS:
-    -Rare, but sometimes timer doesn't load when user starts game -Nothing happens the first time a user tries to submit a guess on a game.
+    Rare, but sometimes timer doesn't load when user starts game Nothing happens the first time a user tries to submit a guess on a game.
 Works fine after that